-Once students are accepted by UofL's Admission Office and declare a major as Social Work, they are admitted to the University as pre-social work students.
-However, admission to pre-social work does not guarantee admission to the professional Social Work Program.
+Once students are accepted by UofL's Admission Office and declare a major as Social Work, they are admitted to the University as lower division students.
+However, admission to lower division does not guarantee admission to the upper division Social Work Program.

-Criteria for Admission to the Pre-Professional Social Work Program
+Criteria for Admission to the Lower Division, Social Work Program

-To be admitted to the Pre-professional Program, beginning freshmen must meet the following requirements:
+To be admitted to the lower division, beginning freshmen must meet the following requirements: